 The full recipe is at the bottom of this post.

-I cooked chopped bacon in a big stock pot.
+I cooked chopped bacon in a big non-stick stock pot.
 Then, I added chopped onions, celery, potatoes, corn, carrots and seasonings.
 Next, I added some flour and chicken stock and let that cook for a while.
 Finally, I added the cream, milk and the crab meat and let it cook for 20 more minutes.
 That’s it.
 Pretty easy huh?

 A homemade soup taste so much better than any canned soup.
 That’s my honest opinion.
 You will spoil your family with homemade soup.
 It’s hard to go back to canned soup after having a tasty homemade soup.
 Try this recipe for One Pot Ham Potato and Bean Soup if you need convincing.

 Summer corn takes this soup to the next level.
 If you have any in your freezer, add it instead of canned or frozen corn from the grocery store.

 I once made this soup with fresh lump crab that I cooked and peeled myself instead of using the canned crab meat and it was incredibly good!
 You can also use a pint of heavy cream instead of half milk and half cream, but I just couldn’t bare all of those extra calories and fat.

 A fresh piece of homemade Artisan bread is perfect to eat with this soup and makes for a complete meal as far as I’m concerned.
 See this link: How to Make No Knead Artisan Crusty Bread in 10 min!

 There’s nothing better than a bit of comfort food on rainy cold day and this One Pot Corn and Crab Chowder hits the spot every time.
 It’s a tasty alternative to canned soup that your family will surely love.
 Warm up with delicious soup!